 That is why we’ll see why it is important to microniche.

 Google answering directly to a query “best business books” with a book carousel, which leaves little space to websites to gain visibility on that query, as Google can intercept that.
-This is part of a war between Amazon and Google to gain as many users as possible on shoppable items where both and Google earns commissions.
+This is part of a war between Amazon and Google to gain as many users as possible on shoppable items where both Amazon and Google earns commissions.

 What do Google and Amazon want?